Getty Images/iStockphoto

 Regular moderations to prevent disinformation

-Facebook runs two initiatives to address the general rise of disinformation.
-News Integrity Initiative and Facebook Journalism Project highlight problems with fake news and spread awareness.
-The organization also takes actions against pages and individuals that share fake news and remove them from the site.
+Facebook runs one initiative, Facebook Journalism Project, and funds another, News Integrity Initiative, to address the general rise of disinformation.
+These organizations highlight problems with fake news and spread awareness.
+Facebook also takes actions against pages and individuals that share fake news and removes them from the site.

-Instagram and Facebook have a new "false information" label to combat disinformation.
-Third-party fact checkers review and identify potential false claims and posts.
-If this team determines this information is untrue, they flag it with a label to notify social media users it contains misinformation.
+Instagram and Facebook have a "false information" label to combat disinformation.
+Third-party fact-checkers review and identify potential false claims and posts.
+If this team determines the information is untrue, they flag it with a label to notify social media users it contains misinformation.
 When readers want to view a post with this label, they must click an acknowledgement that says the information is not true.
 If they try to share this information, they get a warning they are about to share false information.

 LinkedIn also encourages users to report any disinformation.
-If the review deems the information false, LinkedIn will remove the post.
-LinkedIn has a strict user agreement, and if users do not comply, they will be removed.
+If the review deems the information false, LinkedIn removes the post.
+LinkedIn has a strict user agreement, and if users do not comply, they are removed.

 To fight fake news on social media, users must first recognize what is false.
 If the user deems the information as fake news, it's best to report it to the platform.